 Fe Accessibility Report

-Fe offers 22 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 21 accessibility features for Fe in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.You play a fox in a magical fairy tale forest.
 The world extends in front of you in stylised form, with trees, mountains and streams glistening with sparkles of life.
 You run, jump, climb and dip your paws in every aspect of the world.
 But it’s the plants and other creatures, and how they respond to you, that really draw you in.
 Looking deeply into these creatures’ eyes, you share a song and learn new abilities from them.
 You progress by embracing this interrelated ecosystem and finding your place at the heart of the world.

 There is very little reading but some textual guidance is quite small (although has a good contrast).
 You can use the left trigger to zoom your view of the world and make it larger.
 The colour prompts for the different songs each have a symbol, to be identifiable without needing to see the colours.

-Fe has 4 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Fe which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
 The following games are similar to Fe, and offer accessibility features for Difficulty:

 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.

-If you want to play Fe, but it doesn't offer the Difficulty accessibility features you require, this similar game extends the Difficulty accessibility:
+If you want to play Fe, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Fe has 4 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 4 accessibility features for Reading in Fe which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.